Build for Better

 Does Habitat for Humanity of San Antonio have employees?

 Yes, HFHSA employs approximately 97 (full-time, part-time and seasonal) staff members who work in our Habitat administrative offices, Home Centers and Construction Department.
 Additionally, 10-12 high school/college students are employed over the summer under HFHSA's Student Leadership Internship Program.

 How does Habitat benefit the community?

 In addition to the low-income families who become homeowners each year, the San Antonio community realizes substantial benefit from Habitat homes: - The property tax base increases in blighted areas of the city, and families have more income available to contribute to the growth of the San Antonio economy.
-Many Habitat homeowners invest their savings from monthly housing costs for additional education and training which will increase their earning potential. - The Habitat homes catalyze improvement by prompting neighboring homeowners to begin to clean up and beautify their existing properties and buildings, creating more of a community environment in which families will take pride. - The Texas Association of Homebuilders reported in 1997 that children of homeowners were more likely to be in school at the age of 17 than children of renters.
+Many Habitat homeowners invest their savings from monthly housing costs for additional education and training which will increase their earning potential. - The Habitat homes catalyze improvement by prompting neighboring homeowners to begin to clean up and beautify their existing properties and buildings, creating more of a community environment in which families will take pride. - The Texas Association of Homebuilders reported that children of homeowners were more likely to be in school at the age of 17 than children of renters.
 Similarly, children of homeowners were more likely to graduate from high school and less likely to become pregnant during their teenage years.

 How does Habitat for Humanity of San Antonio support the homeowners?